-From the effective date of this MOU, until negotiated otherwise, the University agrees that bargaining unit employees shall not be subject to increases in the cost of on-campus parking; presently, \$260.00 per year, and if an employee has a gate card, an additional \$80.00 per year.
-Employees also presently have the option of paying \$2.00 per day for on-campus parking.
-For the balance of the term of this MOU, any contemplated increases in the cost of parking will be negotiated with the Union.
+From the effective date of this MOU, through June 30, 2019, the University agrees that bargaining unit employees shall pay \$280.00 per year and an additional \$100.00 per year for a gate card.
+Employees have the option of paying \$2.00 per day for on-campus parking.
+Increases in the cost of parking for the duration of this MOU will be negotiated with the Union.